-The q behaves like an inline macro by default, surrounding text in quotation marks, but if no arguments are given to it, it starts an indented block quotation instead:
+By default, q behaves like an inline macro, surrounding text in quotation marks, but if no arguments are given to it, it starts an indented block quotation instead:

 '''

 .q

 This is an indented quotation.

 .p

 This is an inline

 .q quotation .

 '''